How It Works

 You do not need a full rebuild.
 Many organisations only need one capability to start with, then expand over time.

-Expand into profit, yield, or revenue distribution once the first layer is working.
+Add governance, reputation, distribution, or other layers once the first layer is working.

 Simple Process